Ritain-io/qat-db/README.md

 # QAT::DB

-- Welcome to the Qat DB gem!
+- Welcome to the QAT DB gem!

 - This gem is an extension of Sequel gem that support different types of of database connections management:
   - **Create and manage database connections;**